 The term "military-grade" is thrown around quite a bit when referring to products and equipment.
 Sadly, some companies use the term irresponsibly, especially when the product in question has no actual military application.
 When it comes to computers, however, "military-grade" means that the device in question meets Military Standard 810G.
 MIL-STD-810G lists the requirements and testing methods for physical threats computers can face in military service, such as temperature changes, humidity, bullet impacts, and more.

-Obviously, no one expects their industrial mini PC to get shot at, but computer manufacturers still find parts of MIL-STD-810G helpful in developing their own devices.
-In particular, manufacturers will often test their computers to MIL-STD-810G’s standards for temperature, vibration, and debris protection to demonstrate their qualifications.
+Obviously, no one expects their rugged mini PC to get shot at, but computer manufacturers still find parts of MIL-STD-810G helpful in developing their own devices.
+In particular, manufacturers will often test their computers to MIL-STD-810G's standards for temperature, vibration, and debris protection to demonstrate their qualifications.

 Extreme Heat